abiswas3/sportsMaths/ProblemStatement/main.md

 ([see](https://youtu.be/TM_QFmQU_VA?t=494) for an
 example).
 Understanding and analysing the mathematical underpinnings of such behaviour is a personal research interest.
-Note as these systems represent rank actual people with feelings and were developed by a different set of humans (also with feelings), I have tried to remain as neutral as possible in my discourse.
+Note as these systems rank actual people with feelings and were developed by a different set of humans (also with feelings), I have tried to remain as neutral as possible in my discourse.
 In the off chance someone is offended, I apologise.